wcm-io/io.wcm.maven.archetypes.aem-confmgmt/src/main/resources/archetype-resources/terraform/README.md

 ${symbol_pound}${symbol_pound} Overview

-This project used [HashiCorp Terraform][terraform] to describe the required infrastructure for the AEM environments and set it up in AWS.
+This project uses [HashiCorp Terraform][terraform] to describe the required infrastructure for the AEM environments and set it up in AWS.

 The definitions contains the machines for DEV and PROD environment.